-Shamefully, maternal mortality has gone up in the US, and African-American women have 3 times higher rates than white women.
-Dr. James-Conterelli is providing leadership to help address this national crisis.
+Shamefully, maternal mortality has gone up in the US, and African-American women have rates three times higher than white women.

 Erin Morelli '02 MSN, CNM, CLC, is the midwifery faculty practice director at YSN and the founder and co-facilitator of the Vidone Volunteer Doula Program.
-She has spoken nationally at the Association of Women's Health, Obstetric and Neonatal Nurses (AWHONN), the American College of Nurse-Midwives (ACNM), and the National Student Nurses' Association Conventions.
+She has spoken nationally at the Association of Women's Health, Obstetric and Neonatal Nurses (AWHONN), the American College of Nurse-Midwives (ACNM), and the National Student Nurses' Association conventions.

 In addition to the outstanding faculty resources, Morelli points to the students as one of the school's greatest assets.
-"The students in this program are incredible, their curiosity and enthusiasm are contagious, and the faculty and the patients are continuously impressed with the eagerness of the students to dive in to new material or to ask engaging questions."
+"The students in this program are incredible, their curiosity and enthusiasm are contagious, and the faculty and the patients are continuously impressed with the eagerness of the students to dive in to new material or to ask engaging guestions."

 Holly Powell Kennedy recently coauthored a study finding that US states with higher rates of midwifery integration had better outcomes.
-Deeper shades of purple represent higher integration and lighter shades represent lower integration of midwives.1
+Deeper shades of purple represent higher integration and lighter shades represent lower integration of midwives.